dkelly255/freshwater-fly-fishing/README.md

     - See pictures to understand Fly Fishing, the equipment and the environment in which it can be practised
     - Contact the Freshwater Fly Fishing website owners to ask any questions or queries related to the sport in Ireland

+## UX
+### Color scheme
+describe color scheme
+cooler - will show graphical etc

+### Typography
+list fonts / fontawesome - describe any fonts used Google fonts etc link to each font to describe each

 ### Wireframes
 - In line with best practice principles for web design & development - during the planning stage I prepared some simple wireframes using Microsoft Powerpoint to design a skeleton of how the site would look, and also to keep the project focused and on track during the process of coding the website, and to help identify & avoid scope creep where possible